airbnb/chronon/docs/source/getting_started/Tutorial.md

 docker-compose up
 ```

-Once you see some data printed with a `only showing top 20 rows` notice, You're now ready to proceed with the tutorial.
+Once you see some data printed with a `only showing top 20 rows` notice, you're ready to proceed with the tutorial.

 ## Introduction

 In this example, let's assume that we're a large online retailer, and we've detected a fraud vector based on users making purchases and later returning items.
-We want to train a model that will be called when the **checkout** flow commences, that will predict whether this transaction is likely to result in a fraudulent return.
+We want to train a model that will be called when the **checkout** flow commences and predicts whether this transaction is likely to result in a fraudulent return.

 ## Raw data sources